Bathroom always damp? A guide to exhaust fans for HDB & condo homes

 Installation: it's a wired job

 An exhaust fan needs an opening (window, wall or ceiling cut-out), ducting where the air has to be carried out, and a proper wired connection — it's not a plug-in appliance.
 In Singapore that wiring should be done by a licensed electrical worker; SparkFlow is EMA-registered (ME05 L1), so the fit is by-the-book for HDB and condo.
+Where the job calls for a fresh point off the wall, we can run a dedicated switch or fused connection at the same time.
 We handle the cut-out, the duct run and the wiring as one job.

 Common mistakes